florinen/scripts/nc_backup/README.md

 # Update Nextcloud
-## Use this script tu update Nextcloud version.
+## Use this script to update Nextcloud version.
 If anything goes wrong it will rollback to previous version.